Are you considering concrete tiles for your next roofing project?

 Fortunately, we've outlined the primary pros and cons to consider.
 But first, allow us to explain what exactly it means to have concrete roof tiles.

 - What are concrete roof tiles?

 - Concrete roof tile costs

 What are concrete roof tiles?

 Made of sand, cement, water, and iron oxide (pigment) mixed, molded, and heated together, concrete tiles serve as a water and weather-resistant layer over your roof.

 Installation typically involves removing old roofing material, replacing underlayment, and adding battens to fasten the tiles.
 It can be challenging to install concrete roof tiles, particularly if your roof has steep pitches, complicated shapes, or penetrations like chimneys, pipes, and skylights.
 Therefore, a licensed professional is recommended for proper installation.

-Concrete tiles are significantly heavier than more traditional materials like asphalt and wood shakes, which means they put more structural demand on your home.
+Concrete tiles are significantly heavier than more traditional materials like asphalt shingles and wood shakes, which means they put more structural demand on your home.

 How much do concrete tiles cost?

 Including installation, concrete tiles cost $6 to $12 per square foot.
 For an average, 1,500 square foot roof, you can expect to pay between $11,680 and $22,950.